 School-University Partnership for Educational Research

 The 'School-University Partnership for Educational Research' (SUPER) aims to create useful educational research within a schools-university partnership and document and explore the partnership.
-SUPER also offers a two year part-time research-based Masters in Education (current cohort started in October 2015).

 The Research Schools Partnership was created by the University of Cambridge Faculty of Education and a group of head teachers.
 These web pages provide information about our partner schools, our research, publications, key contacts, history and current activities.
 You can also find and follow us on twitter: @SUPER_Network and on The SUPER blog